expandedfronts/revisr/readme.txt

 == Screenshots ==

-1. The main dashboard of revisr.
+1. The main dashboard of Revisr.
 2. Simple staging area that lets you decide what gets committed.
 3. Easily view changes in files with Revisr's diffs.
-4. The commit history, filtered by branch.
+4. A comprehensive history of your website, with unlimited restore points.

 == Changelog ==
 = 1.7 =
-* Added the ability to create a new repository if one does not already exist
+* Added ability to create a new repository if one does not already exist
+* Added ability to set automatic backups
-* Added ability to merge branches via fast-forwarding
+* Added ability to merge changes
 * Added ability to add tags to commits
 * General improvements